Turm-Design-Works/fub/README.md

 # fub.*~
-**Foot Switch &amp; Expression Pedal MIDI interface**
+**Pocket MIDI interface for Foot Switch &amp; Expression Pedal**

-has 4 of 6.35 jack.
+Type-C :
+> to HOST

+6.35 jack × 4 :
-LEFT 2 jacks | Foot Switch jack.
+> LEFT 2 jacks | Foot Switch jack.
 (Dual Foot Switch is available.)
-RIGHT 2 jacks | Expression Pedal jack.
+> RIGHT 2 jacks | Expression Pedal jack.

+DIN 5pin × 1 :
+> MIDI OUT.
+This outputs MIDI datas of Foot SWs&Pedals and Note,CC,etc from Host.

 It is using ATSAND21G18A microcom chip as core.